 - Heat your grill to maximum heat, anywhere from 450-600f grill dependent.

 - Season with oil and salt and place them onto the grill.

-- Cook until internal temperature hits 130F for medium-rare, being careful not to overcook it as it will render it dry and flavorless.
+- Following our guide on how long to grill a steak, cook until internal temperature hits 130F for medium-rare, being careful not to overcook it as it will render it dry and flavorless.

 - Remove from the grill, it will continue to cook for a few minutes after until a final 135F.
 Add a knob of butter and tent in tin foil to retain heat while resting.

 - Allow to rest for at least 10 minutes.